niemopen/niem-naming-design-rules/ndr6src.md

 This overview describes NIEM's design goals and principles, and introduces key features of the architecture.
 The major design goals are:

-* *Shared understanding of data.* NIEM supports developer understanding of the data their systems produce and consume.
+* *Shared understanding of data.* NIEM helps developers working on different systems to understand the data their systems share with each other.

-* *Reuse of community-agreed data definitions.* NIEM reduces cost by promoting shared data definitions, without demanding a single data model of everything for everyone.
+* *Reuse of community-agreed data definitions.* NIEM reduces the cost of data interoperability by promoting shared data definitions - without requiring a single data model of everything for everyone.

-* *Open standards with free-and-open-source developer tools.* NIEM does not depend on proprietary standards or expensive developer tools.
+* *Open standards with free-and-open-source developer tools.* NIEM does not depend on proprietary standards or the use of expensive developer tools.

 The key architecture features mentioned in section 3 are:

 * *The NIEM metamodel* - an abstract, technology-neutral data model for NIEM data models

-* *Two equivalent model representations* - one a profile of XML Schema (XSD), for backward continuity; one itself a NIEM [message type](#def), for every technology.
+* *Two equivalent model representations* - One is a profile of XML Schema (XSD) that has been used in every version of NIEM.
+The other is itself a NIEM-based data specification, suitable for XML and many other data technologies.

 * *Model namespaces* - for model configuration management by multiple authors working independently.